Lin-Han-WANG/lin-han-wang.github.io/_pages/about.md

 What I study
 ======
 During my PhD, I combined single-cell calcium imaging (miniscope), circuit tracing, and opto-/chemogenetic manipulations to explore how stress modulates pain at the cellular and circuit level.
 I characterized how distinct neuronal subtypes in the central amygdala (CeA)—a hub for affective and nociceptive signals—represent nociceptive information.
-We revealed how stress reshapes these representations, identified the specific neuronal populations involved, and mapped key upstream brain regions and signaling pathways that convey stress-related signals.
+We revealed how acute stress modulates these representations, identified the specific neuronal populations involved, and mapped key upstream brain regions and signaling pathways that convey stress-related signals.
 This work provides new insights into the cellular basis of stress-induced analgesia and illustrates how internal states dynamically shape sensory processing.

 Skills & Approach
 ======